Close Menu

 Treatment for carpal tunnel syndrome might include:

 • Splinting your hand.
 This type of sprint or brace helps keep your wrist from moving.
-It also eases the compression of the nerves inside the tunnel.
-Learn more information about braces.
+It also eases the pressure on the nerves inside the tunnel.
+Review information about braces and other assistive devices.

 • Anti-inflammatory medication.
 These may be pills or shots into the wrist.
 These medications reduce pain.